 Hi there!

 I’m Nikki Best — a governance strategist and a corporate administration problem solver with over 15 years of experience in senior management roles across public bodies and private organizations in British Columbia.
-I’ve led teams ranging from two to 25+ in Director, Manager, and Advisory roles within local governments, with particular expertise in statutory officer responsibilities including Corporate Officer, Privacy Officer, and Chief Election Officer.
+I’ve led teams ranging from two to 25+ in Director, Manager, and Advisory roles within local governments, with particular expertise in statutory officer responsibilities of the Corporate Officer, Privacy Officer, and Chief Election Officer.

 In a nutshell, I thrive in the structure and accountability of governance, but I’m continually drawn to special project work that allows me to develop practical resources, innovative tools, and breathe new life into traditional training methods — tools that teams can use long after I’ve stepped away.

 When I’m not working on projects or policy documents, I design and deliver custom workshops for public and nonprofit teams.
-I’m a seasoned conference speaker and panelist, having been invited to present at retreats, workshops and most notably LGMA conferences, forums and regional chapter meeting and most recently, provided a presentation and was a panelist at the 2025 UBCM Convention regarding the Responsible Use of AI in Local Government.
+I’m a seasoned conference speaker and panelist, having been invited to present at retreats, workshops and most notably LGMA conferences, forums and regional chapter meeting and most recently, provided a presentation and was a panelist at the 2025 UBCM Convention regarding the Responsible Use of Artificial Intelligence (AI) in Local Government.

 Early Years:

-At 18, I knew what I needed to do would be incredibly hard and risky — but not impossible.
-So I made a plan, set a budget goal, and gave myself one year to raise the funds I’d need to attend university.
-That year, I worked night shifts in an automotive factory, served tables at Swiss Chalet by day, and picked up weekend shifts at a beach shop.
+At 18, when I was supposed to head to University with my peers, I had to make alternative plans to raise funds to pay for my first year of tuition.
+I knew what I needed to do would be incredibly hard and risky — but not impossible.
+So I made a plan, set a budget goal, and gave myself one year to raise the funds needed.
+After I graduated high school, I worked night shifts in an automotive factory, served tables at Swiss Chalet by day, and picked up weekend shifts at a beach shop in Port Stanley, Ontario.
 It was exhausting, but I was determined.

 Education:

 I graduated from the University of Waterloo in 2010 with an Honours Bachelor Degree in Legal Studies and a Minor in Human Resources, having worked and volunteered full-time throughout my studies.
 Later, I attended Capilano University for Local Government Administration.
 Looking back, I see how those early experiences — of grit, governance, and community — laid the foundation for everything I do now.
+I am now a candidate to receive my professional designation in Privacy and Artificial Governance from the International Association of Privacy Professionals and look forward to completing these in 2026.

 My favourite motto has always been — and continues to be: